 Experience has shown that certain groups of estimates have similar relationships between their variances and expected values.
 Modeling or generalizing may provide more stable variance estimates by taking advantage of these similarities.
 The generalized variance function is a simple model that expresses the variance as a function of the expected value of the survey estimate.
 The parameters of the generalized variance function are estimated using direct replicate variances.
 These generalized variance parameters provide a relatively easy method to obtain approximate standard errors for numerous characteristics.
-In this source and accuracy statement, Table 3 provides the generalized variance parameters for labor force estimates, and Table 4 provides generalized variance parameters for characteristics from the August 2007 supplement.
+In this source and accuracy statement, Table 3 provides the generalized variance parameters for labor force estimates and estimates from the January 2008 supplement.

 The basic CPS questionnaire records the race and ethnicity of each respondent.
-With respect to race, a respondent can be White, Black, Asian, American Indian and Alaskan Native (AIAN), Native Hawaiian and Other Pacific Islander (NHOPI), or combinations of two or more of the preceding.
+With respect to race, a respondent can be White, Black, Asian, American Indian or Alaskan Native (AIAN), Native Hawaiian or Other Pacific Islander (NHOPI), or combinations of two or more of the preceding.
 A respondent's ethnicity can be Hispanic or non-Hispanic, regardless of race.